 Origin of combat

-Examples from the Web for combating
+Example sentences from the Web for combat

 On Wednesday night, when President Barack Obama explained our strategy for combating ISIS he said … what?In ISIS Speech, Obama Failed To Seize The Moment—Again|Malcolm MacDougall|September 12, 2014|DAILY BEAST

 Winstead explained that, “combating fear and lies with humor and truth is the best job in the world.”

 The cost of combating these swarms to prevent a public health crisis could be enormous, he adds.How Climate Change Is Causing Chaos in the Animal Kingdom|Nina Strochlic|January 23, 2014|DAILY BEAST

 Instead he spoke about combating the stigma attached to PTSD.

 - an action fought between two military forces